 Inside Air Force One is also a medical suite that can be transformed into a surgical suite.
 As you might imagine, a doctor is on board and ready to serve at all times.

 The 747-200B aircraft is powered by four General Electric CF6-80C2B1 jet engines.
 It's equipped with both front and back airstairs, as well as a self-contained baggage loader.
 Another drastic difference between this 747 and others is that Air Force One has the ability to be refueled in flight, giving it unlimited range and endurance, and ensuring that our president can stay airborne as long as necessary.

 |Length||231 ft, 10 in|

 |Wingspan||195 ft, 8 in|

-|Max Speed||630mph (0.92 MACH)|
+|Max Speed||630 mph (0.92 MACH)|

 The Next Air Force One

-The 747-8 will emit 16 tons less of carbon dioxide emissions per trip than the 747-200 airplane and will fly 1,000 miles farther.
-It will go slightly faster than the -200 model, but at 0.855 Mach (compared to 0.84 Mach), the new version will be the fastest commercial aircraft in the world.
+The new Air Force One models will emit 16 tons less carbon dioxide emissions per trip than the older models, and they will fly 1,000 miles farther.
+It will fly slightly faster than the 747-200B model, making the new version the fastest commercial aircraft in the world.

 The 747-8 will have a wingspan of almost 30-feet longer than its predecessor, and it will be 18 feet longer, resulting in a heavier takeoff weight: 987,000 pounds instead of 833,000 pounds.

 The new 747-8 is expected to be ready by the year 2024.
 In 2018, the Air Force and Boeing struck a firm, fixed-rate contract that pegs the total cost for two new planes at $3.9 billion.